XavierExCreator/countries-app-fall-2025/version-1/README.md

 -Added useParams to CountriesDetails to link CountriesDetails to countrys Route -Change path name of countrys and saved-countries -Made countrys a dynamic link

+(UPDATE 4)
+-Experimenting to add netlify.toml to make netlify site links work for others to see my site.

+## (UPDATE 5)